HouraiTeahouse/bevy_steamworks/README.md

 ```

 The steamworks crate comes bundled with the redistributable dynamic libraries
 of a compatible version of the SDK.
-Currently it's v153a.
+Currently, it's v153a.

 ## Usage